gvwilson/thirdbit/_posts/2013/2013-06-19-twelve-bar-blues-of-science.md

   <li>
     <em>Everything automatically accessible on the web, for the long term.</em>
-    As soon as I create a project, other scientists should be able to query my data&mdash;not just download it, but query it.
+    As soon as I create a project, other scientists should be able to query my data–not just download it, but query it.
     <a href="http://en.wikipedia.org/wiki/Open_Data_Protocol">OData</a>
     and